 - David O’Malley, MD

-- Caroline Billingsley, MD, 3rd year (clinical), from Medical University of South Carolina
+- Adam ElNaggar, MD, 3rd year (clinical) from University of Tennessee, Memphis

-- Adam ElNaggar, MD, 2nd year (clinical) from University of Tennessee, Memphis
+- Blair Smith, MD, 2nd year (research) from The Ohio State University

 The research fellow is expected to either develop an independent research focus or integrate their interests into an existing collaborative research path within the Division of Gynecologic Oncology.
 Current basic science research projects include: